giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/SecondStage.md

 <a href="/assets/images/Zero2Automated/ss4.png"><img src="/assets/images/Zero2Automated/ss4.png" margin="0 250px 0" width="100%"/></a>

-At this point, the encoding routine generates a DWORD using the previously initialized memory and the procedure name as an input.
+Then, the encoding routine generates a DWORD using the previously initialized memory and the procedure name as an input.
 The encoding can be reproduced by the following script, where `output` is the initialized memory, and `string` is the procedure name.

 ```python
 string = "the_procedure_name"